zicna/redux-dispatch-with-event-listeners/README.md

 ## Rebuild our Dispatch Function and our Reducer

-Let's code out this our counter application from scratch.
+Let's code out our counter application from scratch.

 #### 1. Start by remembering our core fact about how redux works.